Incel: Ideology

-Incel rhetoric invokes an idealized patriarchal society in which couples adhered to traditional gender roles, married early, and were strictly monogamous.
+Incel beliefs express gender essentialism that assumes men's superiority over women and endorses traditional gender roles that privilege men.
+Incel rhetoric invokes an idealized patriarchal society in which couples adhered to these traditional roles, married early, and were strictly monogamous.
+This nostalgic vision of a utopian past, focused especially on an idealized version of the 1950s, is shared by broader conservative and right-wing populist narratives.
 During this mythologized "golden age", incels imagine that all men had nearly unencumbered access to women as romantic partners, thereby reducing the competition for sex.
-Incels often disagree about precisely when this golden age occurred, but they concur that it was gradually destroyed by feminism, the sexual revolution, women's liberation, and technological progress.
+Incels often disagree about precisely when this golden age occurred, but they concur that it was gradually destroyed by feminism, the sexual revolution, women's liberation, and technological progress, giving women unearned dominance and status within the sexual economy.
 As a result, incels tend to blame both women and the feminist movement for their inability to find a partner.

-Incel discourse is characterized by resentment and hatred, self-pity, hostile sexism, anti-feminism, racism, sexual objectification and dehumanization of women, misogyny, misanthropy, and nihilism.
+Incel discourse is characterized by resentment, hostile sexism, anti-feminism, sexual objectification and dehumanization of women, misogyny, homophobia, misanthropy, self-pity and self-loathing, racism, a sense of entitlement to sex, nihilism, rape culture, and the endorsement of sexual and non-sexual violence against women and the sexually active.

 Discussions often revolve around the belief that men are entitled to sex from women.
-In the incel worldview, the only solution to male sexlessness is a rigidly patriarchal social structure encompassing enforced monogamy and the elimination of women's rights, thereby increasing women's dependency on men.
-Some incels also advocate for sexual slavery, legalized rape, punishment for female promiscuity, redistribution of women, and violence against feminists.
+In response, incels often advocate some form of coercion, rape, or a return to enforced monogamy under strict patriarchal rule.
+The elimination of women's rights is favored in order to ensure women's dependency on men, effecting a return to traditional gender roles.
+Some incels also advocate for sexual slavery, punishment for female promiscuity, redistribution of women, and violence against feminists.

-Other common topics include idleness, loneliness, unhappiness, suicide, sexual surrogates, and prostitution, as well as attributes they believe increase one's desirability as a partner such as looks, income or personality.
-The incel community has a shared victimhood identity in which individuals fatalistically celebrate their failures and discourage each other from seeking romantic success.
+Incels have been found to attribute their perceived lower social status to such factors as (lack of) neurotypicality and physical stature that contribute to a traditional performance of masculinity.
+Incels blame modern feminism for their failure to achieve traditional masculine dominance, believing themselves to be victims of women's empowerment despite their innate superiority over women.
+Their shared victim mentality encourages incels to fatalistically celebrate their failures and discourage each other from seeking romantic success.
+Hopelessness is a defining factor of incel beliefs, seen in the common refrain "it's over", and repeated calls to "LDAR" (lay down and rot), which have become popular mantras throughout incel communities.

+Some studies have found that loneliness and social isolation are key aspects of inceldom.
+Other common topics include idleness, loneliness, unhappiness, suicide, sexual surrogates, and prostitution.
+A 2025 U.S. study found involuntary celibacy was associated with criticism of liberalism.